minrag/minRAG/README.md

 ### Baidu QianFan
 - On the registration or settings page, fill in `base_url` for the AI platform as `https://qianfan.baidubce.com/v2`.
 - On the registration or settings page, fill in `api_key` with a permanently valid API Key.
-- `OpenAITextEmbedder` and `OpenAIDocumentEmbedder` default to using the `bge-large-zh` model, with 1024 dimensions.
+- `OpenAITextEmbedder` and `OpenAIDocumentEmbedder` default to using the `qwen3-embedding-8b` model.
-- `QianFanDocumentChunkReranker` defaults to using the `Qwen3-Reranker-8B` model.
+- `QianFanDocumentChunkReranker` defaults to using the `qwen3-reranker-8b` model.
 - `OpenAIChatGenerator` is recommended to use the `deepseek-v3.2` model.
 - Remember to modify the components in the pipeline.